circleci/circleci-docs/jekyll/_cci2/security.md

 ## Audit Logs
 CircleCI Server customers can access the audit log feature from UI.
-※ Cloud customer needs to [contact CircleCI support](https://support.circleci.com/hc/en-us/requests/new) to request Audit log, and only an admin user of your organization is able to request this.
+Cloud customers can [contact CircleCI support](https://support.circleci.com/hc/en-us/requests/new) to request an Audit log. **Note:** only organization admin users can make an audit log request.

 CircleCI logs important events in the system for audit and forensic analysis purposes.
 Audit logs are separarate from system logs that track performance and network metrics.